jefftranter/68000/toolchain/README.md

 make srec-uninstall
 ```

-Note that you have to specify the same binary install dir if you specified a custom BIN_DIR during installation.
+Note that you have to specify the same install dir if you specified a custom INSTALL_DIR during installation.

 ## SRecord
 SRecord is (somewhat confusingly) a very elaborate set of tools useful for working with ROM files.